SardegnaClimaOnlus/ichnosat/auto-docs/source/installation_and_requirements.rst

 Skills
 ------
-You need to be able to use basic console commands, since the primary purpose of Ichnosat platform is to process satellite images, you will also need to understand the basics of satellite data structure and image processing.
+You need to be able to use basic console commands, since the primary purpose of Ichnosat platform is to process EO satellite images, you will also need to understand the basics of satellite data structure and image processing.

-In addition, if you want to extend Ichnosat platform creating a new addon, you need to be able to develop in C++ programming language, using `GDAL <http://www.gdal.org/>`_ library and having a basic knoledge of `Python <https://www.python.org/>`_ programming.
+In addition, if you want to extend Ichnosat platform creating a new addon, you should be able to develop in C++ programming language, using `GDAL <http://www.gdal.org/>`_ library and having a basic knowledge of `Python <https://www.python.org/>`_ programming.